Welcome to Semarchy.

-This tutorial shows you how to set up Semarchy xDM on Docker to run the tutorials available on the Semarchy website.
+Welcome!
+This tutorial will show you how to set up Semarchy xDM on Docker so you can run the tutorials available on the Semarchy website.

 If you have not already done so, click the button below to download resources such as the sample files that you will use to set up xDM in this tutorial.